 Located right next to Miradouro de Santa Catarina, this is another hotel that offers spectacular views across the city!
 The minimalist rooms have a calm and airy feel, giving you the perfect place to relax.
 The on-site restaurant offers a typical Portuguese breakfast, and there is an adjoining terrace.

-Best Splurge Hotel in Bairro Alto & Cais do Sodré
+Best Luxury Hotel in Bairro Alto & Cais do Sodré

 The Lumiares Hotel offers apartment suites close to Bairro Alto and Chiado.
 Each room comes with a kitchenette and luxury bathroom suite.
 The on-site bar is the perfect place to unwind and mingle with guests – and they provide a complimentary breakfast every morning!
 This hotel is particularly popular with couples.